reinier/dotfiles/README.md

 - To make scrolling easy with the Logi Ergo MX en Kensington mouse
 - To serve as my url dispatcher to open links with the correct browser
-- To move windows
+- Show my keymap with MEH-B
-- To do all kinds of scripting
+- To do all kinds of other scripting

 ## Other productivity apps